Maik3345/azure-devops-vtex-extension/tasks/vtex/pullRequest/publish/README.md

 ## Description

 This task is used in a pull request execution to create a version of the app.
 It utilizes the `vtex` CLI to generate a stable version with the `vtex publish` command.
-To skip the creation of a beta or the publish process, you can use `[no-beta]` or `[no-publish]` in the title.
 It's important to note that this task does not make changes in the repository; it only creates the app version in the pipeline without pushing the changes to the repository.

 ## Parameters